robert-warneke/robert-warneke.github.io/README.md

 ## Features

-### 💡 Light/Dark Mode using HTML, CSS, and Javascript
+### 💡 Light/Dark Mode Toggle using HTML, CSS, and Javascript

 > **Description:** Toggles light/dark mode with the press of a button.
 Maintains current mode while navigating to other pages on the website using `local storage`.